 Postscript

 I studied semiotics under Umberto Eco at the University of Bologna.
 I work on distributed data systems.
 The connection between these two bodies of work did not occur to me for a long time.
-When it did, it seemed obvious — not as a metaphor, but as a structural identity.
-The problems are the same problem.
+When it did, it seemed obvious — not as a metaphor, but as a structural analogy.
+The problems share the same architecture.
 The vocabulary is different.

 If you have found the semiotic framing useful, the primary texts are Eco’s A Theory of Semiotics (1976) and The Role of the Reader (1979).
 Peirce’s collected papers are harder going, but the triadic sign model is accessible through secondary literature.
 Winograd and Flores’s Understanding Computers and Cognition (1986) is the most direct bridge between this tradition and software systems — it remains underread in engineering circles and does not deserve to be.